- General Questions

 I’m going to Japan!
 Can you give me recommendations of restaurants and sightseeing spots?

 I’m so sorry, but I can’t make a personalized list for you.
-Please visit my Travel blog to see my Japan travel posts.
+Please visit my Travel Blog to read my Japan travel posts.
 I like Japan-Guide to plan trips in Japan, and use JapaniCan to book ryokans and hotels.

 Are you Chinese?